-He came up with the idea of Shovler in the winter of 2015, when his parents were hanging out in Florida and wanted a clear driveway upon returning home to New Jersey.
+Miller came up with the idea for Shovler in the winter of 2015 when his parents were hanging out in Florida and wanted a clear driveway upon returning home to New Jersey.
 A full-on plow service wasn’t necessary, and, other than that, they had a hard time finding someone.

 “It just dawned on me that there are lots of people in similar situations, especially the elderly, that just want to hire a snow shoveler on demand for the days they need one or want to take a break from shoveling themselves,” Miller writes in an email.

 He’d always seen those apps about solving what he calls “minor problems” — like delivering food a few blocks away.
 “But nobody has fixed this major logistical nightmare that people have every year,” he says.